Operation Autonomous: Operation aims and outcome

+On 13 April 1944, the armistice terms for Romania were received by de Chastelain via the "Reginald" radio set.
+These were forwarded to Antonescu but were strongly rejected.
+On the opposition side, Maniu instead sent Constantin Vișoianu together with Alexandru Racotta, Radu Hurmuzescu, and Max Auschnitt to Cairo on a mission to continue the peace negotiations.
+On 22 August, de Chastelain was informed of the successful Soviet offensive and that Mihai Antonescu had decided to act independently of the Marshal, requesting to urgently fly together with de Chastelain to Cairo to negotiate the terms with the Allies.
+De Chastelain agreed, but not before he drafted several conditions: that he must contact Maniu first, re-establish radio contact with Cairo, and that an officer who could provide details on the German battle orders needed to accompany them.
+Before the British officer could hand over the conditions to Minister Antonescu on 23 August, the coup against the Antonescu government had started.

-On 23 August 1944, the young King Michael of Romania, at considerable personal risk, carried out his well prepared coup d'état which took Hitler completely by surprise and so Romania entered the war against the Axis.
+On 23 August 1944, the young King Michael of Romania, at considerable personal risk, carried out his well-prepared coup d'état which took Hitler completely by surprise and so Romania entered the war against the Axis.
 The British prisoners were released and that evening the King arranged for de Chastelain to fly to Istanbul from where he could go to Cairo and London to report.
 Mețianu stayed on for a time and then returned to England.
 Porter remained to maintain a radio link with SOE Headquarters until the British mission arrived.
 He later worked at the Legation and in 1948 returned to London to the Foreign Office.

 Aftermath

-After the start of the Cold War, Soviet authorities alleged that de Chastelain was keeping contacts with Maniu, the leader of the National Peasants' Party; the latter had opposed both Antonescu's regime and the Soviet occupation of Romania.
+After the start of the Cold War, Soviet authorities alleged that de Chastelain was keeping contact with Maniu, the leader of the National Peasants' Party; the latter had opposed both Antonescu's regime and the Soviet occupation of Romania.
 During Maniu's trial for treason in 1947, the Minister of the Interior, Teohari Georgescu, was handed a report which indicated Maniu's alleged contacts with de Chastelain as proof that the politician was a British spy.

 Reportedly, Cpt.
 Meţianu visited Romania at least once during the Cold War and visited major Roșescu at home.

 In 1989, Porter's book Operation Autonomous: With SOE In Wartime Romania was published by Chatto and Windus.
 The translation of this book in Romanian was published by Humanitas in 1991.

 In 2011, Porter attended the festivities of the Royal Jubilee, held in Bucharest, on the occasion of King Michael's 90th anniversary.